Intrinsic value is the future value of an asset. Let’s see how Warren Buffett calculates Intrinsic value and use his formula on Indian stocks

 Bajaj Consumers

-Let me also share an example of a stock that isn’t into a high growth phase at the moment.
+Let me also share an example of a stock that isn’t in a high-growth phase.
 The stock is Bajaj Consumers and sees what happens in the above method.

 The company is generating good profits but lacks high growth.

-So, it only manages a meager growth of 4 to 7% growth in the next 10 to 12 years.
-Still, the company can generate the total operating profits more than the current market cap that one is willing to pay.
+So, it only manages a meagre growth of 4 to 7% in the next 10 to 12 years.
+Still, the company can generate more total operating profits than the current market cap one is willing to pay.

 JK Paper

-The last example I like to share is a company that is a very neglected sector and has an impact on Covid-19.
+The last example I like to share is a company that is a very neglected sector and has been impacted by Covid-19.
 The stock is JK Paper.

 Schools and colleges are closed.
 Offices aren’t working at full capacity.
 So it is expected the demand for paper will reduce drastically.

-However, paper packaging material demand will increase as more and more people will order online.
+However, the paper packaging material demand will increase as more and more people will order online.

-On top of that, the use of paper is considered unfriendly for the environment.
+On top of that, using paper is considered unfriendly for the environment.

-Still, the company generates a profit, which is more than the current market cap in the third year itself.
+Still, the company generates more profit than the current market cap in the third year.

 Modifying the Formula as Convenient